Quantifying AI Adoption Patterns Across Gaming Value Chains

 |---|---|---|---|

-The Margin Transformation: AI-native studios don't just produce more; they fundamentally restructure the margin profile.
+The Margin Transformation: AI-native studios restructure the cost profile.
 Traditional studios require 80-120 people for $50M revenue (20-25% margin).
-AI-native studios target 15-25 people for equivalent revenue (40-50% margin).
-This ~70% efficiency improvement translates to 2x margin capacity.
+AI-native studios target 15-25 people for equivalent output (40-50% margin).
+WeLevel's 12-person team, producing AAA-scope content that would traditionally require 50+, illustrates this structural shift in practice.

 Sophisticated LPs ask hard questions about AI investing.
 Here's how we think about the key risks: